Jay-NVB/WarpThrust/README.md

 # WarpThrust

+TODO:
+- make them not apply in Realism Overhaul
+- add Raiz's RO configs for both to the mod
+- put the links in the README to the standalone configs

 Better PersistentThrust plugin, now with built-in configs for Far Future Technologies and Near Future Propulsion!

 REQUIRES: ModuleManager, Persistent Rotation